How to Plan a Long Journey with an EV

 Planning a road trip in your EV?
 Here are some tips on making the journey as smooth as you can.

 Before you set off on a long-distance journey in an electric vehicle, it's important to do a small amount of preparation.
 In this guide you'll find some key recommendations that will allow you to charge effectively en route.

 - Plan your journey to include stops with en route chargers.

 What to check before you set off

-When going a long way, a bit of planning goes a long way.
+When going a long way, a bit of planning goes a longer way.
 Before you set off, it’s critical that you know:

 - How far you can (realistically) travel on one charge and thus how many en route charges you require.
 Check out our vehicle guides for more details on your specific EV.

 - The type of en route rapid charger you can use (CCS / CHAdeMO / Type 2 / Tesla Supercharger).

-- The power of en route rapid charge your car can accept (and thus how long you will be waiting during any en route charging pit stops).
+- The power of en route rapid charge your car can accept (and thus how long you will be waiting during any charging pit stops).

 If you are going to go further than your car can comfortably travel on one charge, you will need to use an en route charger.
 Read about Rob Cooling's 600 mile EV road trip around UK on our blog.